8 Park Street, Ross, TAS

 Property ID: 231169

-This is a unique and significant contemporary traditional house, architecturally designed and completed in 2025 with meticulous craftsmanship and attention to detail, utilising natural and non-toxic materials.
+A unique contemporary-traditional house, architecturally designed and built with meticulous craftsmanship and attention to detail, utilising natural and non-toxic materials for occupant health.

 The property frontage is delineated by a delightful macrocarpa picket fence, rising to a higher solid fence at the rear, enabling privacy while preserving pleasant views to the surrounding trees and hills.